api3dao/airnode/packages/airnode-operation/README.md

 **Authorizers**

-`authorizers` - a list of `authorizer` contracts.
+`authorizers` - a key/value object where the key is the type of `authorizer` and the value is a list of `authorizer` contracts.
 The values must correspond to a value defined in the `authorizers` top-level field.

 **Authorizations**

-`authorizations` - a key/value object where the key is the type of authorization and the value is an object containing a list of the authorized addresses for an endpoint id.
+`authorizations` - a key/value object where the key is the type of `authorization` and the value is an object containing a list of the authorized addresses for an endpoint id.

-`authorizations.requesterEndpointAuthorizations.[endpointId]` - a key-value object where the key is the endpoint id and the value is a list of the authorized addresses.
+`authorizations.requesterEndpointAuthorizations.[endpointId]` - a key-value object where the key is the `endpointId` and the value is a list of the authorized addresses.

 **Endpoints**